pyjarrett/septum/README.md

 # Installation

-> Septum is currently available as a prerelease alpha.
+> Septum is currently available as a prerelease beta.

 **Windows Chocolatey** users can it in the [Chocolatey Community Repository](https://community.chocolatey.org/packages/septum/):